abonader7/id-db/docs/INFRASTRUCTURE.md

 - **Astro Content Collections:** Built-in validation and type safety for our Markdown data.
 - **Zod:** A TypeScript-first schema declaration and validation library.

+## 5. Latex (starlight-kateX)
+For rendering mathematical equations, we use the `starlight-katex` for complex mathematical expressions in your notes, which are rendered beautifully on the frontend.

 ## References
 - [Pagefind: Static Search Engine](https://pagefind.app/)
 - [Giscus: Comments via GitHub Discussions](https://giscus.app/)